gliff-ai/support/docs/basics/splines.md

 The ordinary spline allows you to precisely place nodes where you desire.
 Click the **Spline** button in the spline panel to activate.
-Each individual click you make on the canvass will place an additional node sequentially in the spline.
+Each individual click you make on the canvas will place an additional node sequentially in the spline.
 Placed nodes can be subsequently moved by clicking and dragging them across the canvass.

 _Tip: To stop placing nodes for a spline, you must begin a new annotation, see Annotation Management section of [Annotation: First Steps](firststeps) for further instructions._